ros-drivers/rosserial/rosserial_vex_cortex/README.md

 If everyting is working properly, then the terminal from step 2 should show outputs of `"Hello World!"` This means the bridge between the cortex and ROS is established.
 You are now able to use ROS with the VEX Cortex!

+# Keyboard Driving Example
+Modify `src/opcontrol.cpp` in your generated PROS project from [step 2](#step-2-get-the-vex-cortex-to-talk) to include the `twistdrive.cpp` file instead of the `helloworld.cpp` file.
+Run roscore and the serial node from [steps 1 and 3](#step-1-run-the-ros-instance) respectively of the hello world example.
+# Alternative Joystick Example

 # Physical Serial Connections
 The optimal setup for this project is with two physical serial connections, one for rosserial to function, and one for debugging.
 The default connection for rosserial is the VEX Programming Cable, and the default debugging serial connection is UART2.